Peace

 Day 6 — 1 Peter 5:7

-Cast all your anxiety on him because he cares for you.
+casting all your worries on him, because he cares for you.

 The image is physical: you set down a burden.
 Not an abstract prayer, a concrete gesture — even if you must do it again each day.